colbsa/UnamiLodge.org/kb-mailchimp.md

 Once you've got the name squared away, there will be four major things to set up as you see fit:

-{% picture thumb /img/kb/mailchimp-campaign_overview.png --img class="img-fluid rounded mb-2" --alt MailChimp campaign creation screen, detailing Campaign To, From, Subject, and Content. %}
+{% picture /img/kb/mailchimp-campaign_overview.png --img class="img-fluid rounded mb-2" --alt MailChimp campaign creation screen, detailing Campaign To, From, Subject, and Content. %}

 1. **Edit Recipients:** The `To: ` line will typically be a segment of the Lodge's full email list.

-{% picture thumb /img/kb/mailchimp-campaign_to.png --img class="img-fluid rounded mb-2" --alt MailChimp campaign To screen, detailing how to select a single Chapter's members from the full list. %}
+{% picture default /img/kb/mailchimp-campaign_to.png --img class="img-fluid rounded mb-2" --alt MailChimp campaign To screen, detailing how to select a single Chapter's members from the full list. %}

 Use the `Chapters` group as pictured to select all members of a given chapter.
 For other list segmentation needs, feel free to apply one of more filters as you see fit.
 Alternatively, individual email addresses may be pasted in if desired.

 No matter how you build your list, be sure to spot check your final list by clicking the the recipient count link (Ex.
 [104 recipients](#)) once you hit save:

-{% picture thumb /img/kb/mailchimp-campaign_recipients.png --img class="img-fluid rounded mb-2" --alt MailChimp campaign To screen, detailing number of recipients. %}
+{% picture default /img/kb/mailchimp-campaign_recipients.png --img class="img-fluid rounded mb-2" --alt MailChimp campaign To screen, detailing number of recipients. %}

 2. **From Email:** This can be any person or committee, and their associated @UnamiLodge.org email address.
 Good options include communications, your committee / chapter, or just yourself.

-{% picture thumb /img/kb/mailchimp-campaign_from.png --img class="img-fluid rounded mb-2" --alt MailChimp campaign From screen. %}
+{% picture default /img/kb/mailchimp-campaign_from.png --img class="img-fluid rounded mb-2" --alt MailChimp campaign From screen. %}

 3. **Subject:** This one's pretty self explanatory, just like any other email: